Differential/willow-creek/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Ensure there are no new warnings (in app AND in storybook)
 - [ ] Upload an animated GIF showcasing the solution (if it applies)
 - [ ] Set a relevant reviewer
-- [ ] Add a line to the changelog documenting the high-level change this PR introduces
+- [ ] PR has a relevant title that adheres to our patch-notes/change-log style

 ## Reviewer